Tebhaga movement: Impact

 Hare Krishna Konar played a leading role in getting surplus land held by big land owners in excess of land ceiling laws and kept ‘benami’ (or false names) vested with the state.
 The quantum of land thus vested was around one million acres (4,000 km²) of good agricultural land.
 Subsequently, under the leadership of Benoy Choudhury, this land was distributed amongst 2.4 million landless and poor farmers.

+Acting on the request of the local gentry, police suppressed the movement, jailing peasants and their communist supporters.